danielhsu2014/GDT-VLSM/README.md

 | Weibull      | Reliability and wear        | `weibull(k, λ)`         |
 | Gamma        | Multi-stage effects         | `gamma(α, θ)`           |
 | Poisson      | Count-based servicing       | `poisson(ν)`            |

+The full **GDT-120K** dataset is currently withheld to maintain anonymity during the CVPR 2026 review process.
+It will be publicly released alongside the model checkpoints upon the conclusion of the review period.

 ---